Croyd/uQuest/README.md

 Also need to give credit to **morganm** for putting in **Vault** support for Permissions and Economies.

+Now updated to 1.7.2

+Here is the link for the jar: [uQuest Jar]( https://dl.dropboxusercontent.com/u/58005429/uQuest.jar )

 ##Plugin Info
 [Commands & Permissions](https://github.com/Croyd/uQuest/wiki/Commands-&-Permissions)